nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 2. Edit an item

-    > :bulb: You can run the <code>DISPLAY</code> command to check if the item has been correctly updated.
+    > :bulb: Tip: You can run the <code>DISPLAY</code> command to check if the item has been correctly updated.

     *Assumption: Valid index and description is provided.
 (No duplicate description allowed)*